quinnjr/pluma-online/README.md

       REDIS_PORT: ${REDIS_PORT}
 ```

+4. Run `docker-compose up` in the project folder to bring up the containers.
+Allow the _webapp_ container to fully build the web application (it will take a few minutes).
+5. Hack on the code base.

 ### Windows

 Since `docker` is using a containerized Linux system, all shellscript files must end each line with a LF character.
 If issues are encountered with running shellscripts in the repository, this is likely due to the line endings being rewritten as CRLF.
 Use a text editor to batch change the end of line characters if this occurs.

+`docker-compose` on Windows must be run through the installation of [Docker Desktop](https://www.docker.com/products/docker-desktop).
+Do not use the `docker-compose` binary distributed through the package manager of your WSL2 distro.